Metrophobe/react-primer/README.md

-## React Primer - Revision 2)
+## React Primer - Ex8 Conditional Styling)

 This project contains a set of react examples and are all created using [Create React App](https://github.com/facebook/create-react-app).
 Each example is set in a different branch so that you can review them separately with the root branch being a simple empty application.
 This read me will be updated accordingly when new examples are added.
 Cheers.

 This example shows how to use

 - Functional Components as opposed Class-Based Components
-- Two-way binding
+- Conditional CSS styling of classes
+- Use of pseudo selector within css file (note a common practice in jsx is to have inline styles coded through js).
+This has performance implications and should not be implemented in this manner since CSS has its own preprocessor, hence stick to external css.
+There are third party libraries that will make your life a bit easier but they all come with their pros and cons.
+Radium seems to be a popular one.
-- passing reference of a handler from smart component to dummy component
+- Use of a common handler for more than one component
-- firing the event handler from the dummy component and propagating its result to smart component
-- example of using map
+- example of using switch
-- Deleting an item based on the index
-- Proper use of State hooks
+- Invoking event handlers and accessing 'e' without the use of an anonymous function
-- Use of inline anonymous arrow functions inside events (customizing paramters passed to handlers)

 ## Available Scripts